-Passover or as we call it Pesach, being one of the most commonly observed Jewish holidays is important to my family and I. Every year we try and think of fresh, innovative ideas to bring the table to life.
+Passover or as we call it Pesach, being one of the most commonly observed Jewish holidays is important to my family and I. Every year we try and think of fresh, innovative ideas to bring the table to life and to create the perfect Passover table.
 Pesach, in essence, is about family and friends coming together around a table to understand Jewish history but for me it is about spending quality time with loved ones.
 What better opportunity could there be to treat your guests to a really special setting?

 Here are a few little quirks I will be using on my table this year: